vlameiras/ai-ml-resources/README.md

 Curated collection of AI/ML resources and tools to jumpstart your artificial intelligence and machine learning journey.
 Explore tutorials, datasets, libraries, and more!

-If you like this content, you may also be interested in getting the [newsletter](https://hn-ai-newsletter.beehiiv.com/) with a weekly AI/ML digest from Hacker News in your mailbox.

 PRs with additional resources or suggestions are much welcome!

 ## Resources 📕